The Analytics Dashboard

 You can also toggle between Daily and Monthly views, so you can get the best of both analytic worlds: the close-up and the big picture.

 Sales data for the period you've selected is shown as a bar graph.
 Each bar represents a single day.
-The light grey section of the bar represent the number of views.
+The light grey section of the bar represents the number of views.

 To help you learn about your following, we show the approximate location of your customers on the world map based on the IP of the purchase.
 If sales have been made in a country, the country will appear green on the map.
 Countries with high sales volume will appear as dark green.